-Designed by renowned landscape architect Frederick Law Olmsted—the architect of New York City's Central Park, Capitol Grounds in Washington DC, Stanford University and Yosemite Park (he minimized the intrusion of man on Yosemite's natural wonders)—Mountain View was intended to express a harmony between man and the natural setting.
+The historic Cemetery master plan was designed by renowned landscape architect Frederick Law Olmsted — the architect of New York City’s Central Park, Capitol Grounds in Washington D.C., Stanford University, and Yosemite Park (he minimized the intrusion of man on Yosemite’s natural wonders) — Mountain View Cemetery was intended to express a harmony between man and the natural setting.

-Park-like cemeteries, such as Mountain View, were brought into being by various cultural forces of the 19th century.
-Cultural and religious shifts in sensibility, as well as 19th Century English and American romantics helped encourage the idea that a park-like cemetery represented the peace of nature, to which man's soul returns.
+Park-like cemeteries, such as Mountain View Cemetery, were brought into being by various cultural forces of the 19th century.
+Cultural and religious shifts in sensibility, as well as 19th-century English and American romantics helped encourage the idea that a park-like cemetery represented the peace of nature, to which man’s soul returns.

 Closer to the Natural World